michelle-a-bryson/michelle-a-bryson/README.md

 ### Here's a little about me:

-- I am a rising sophomore at Carnegie Mellon University majoring in Electrical and Computer Engineering and minoring in Robotics
+- I am a rising sophomore at Carnegie Mellon University majoring in Electrical and Computer Engineering
 - I am currently a STEP Intern at Google and I am an alumnus of Google CSSI
 - I love collaborating on team projects and competing in hackathons- check out my [Devpost](https://devpost.com/mbryson562)!
 - I enjoy playing the violin, painting, going on bike rides, and learning foreign languages